timofeysie/acknowledge/notes/javascript/javascript-study-list.md

 ### Currying

-Currying is a functional programming technique where a function with multiple arguments is transformed into a sequence of unary functions (functions that take single arguments).
+Currying is a functional programming technique.
+In it a function with multiple arguments is transformed into a sequence of unary functions.
+Unary functions take single arguments.

 ```js
 function curry(fn) {